Podantics Podiatry Adelaide

 Tests & Diagnosis

 Your doctor or Podiatrist will ask you about your symptoms and look for points of tenderness in your foot.
-This can help rule out other causes of heel pain, such as other tendinitis or tendinosis', fractures, arthritis, nerve irritation, cysts etc. Your Podiatrist may also suggest an ultra sound to confirm the diagnosis which will most likely show swelling or damage to the local area and may even order a X-ray to rule out the possibility of a stress fracture or other pathology.
+This can help rule out other causes of heel pain, such as other tendinitis or tendinosis', fractures, arthritis, nerve irritation, cysts etc. Your Podiatrist may also suggest an ultra sound to confirm the diagnosis, and may even order an X-ray to rule out the possibility of a stress fracture or other pathology.

 Treatment